yoonjin71212/Iching/README.md

-This is simulation based on I Ching.
+This is simulation that is based on I Ching.